WHAT IS COSMETIC TATTOOING?

 Of course!
 Because everybody's face is unique, and deserves a unique set of eyebrows to best fit your face, I do not use stencils.
 They are drawn on with an eyebrow pencil and you will have the opportunity to change what you'd like about the shape and thickness before we start the procedure.
 Keep in mind that eyebrows are meant to be sisters, not twins.
 Exact symmetry is impossible on a 3 dimensional object and not every hair stroke is meant to be mirrored.
 That's what makes it realistic!

-I HAVE AN OLD TATTOO I'D LIKE COVERED.
+I HAVE OLD PERMANENT MAKEUP I'D LIKE COVERED.
 AM I A CANDIDATE?

 Brow Corrections are done on a case by case basis.
 If the brows being covered are dense and/or dark, it is recommended to seek laser treatment or removal first.
 Certain cases will ONLY be accepted if removal is done prior.
 You must send a clear photo of your current tattoo.

 WHAT IS LASH ENHANCEMENT EYELINER?

-Lash Enhancement Eyeliner is an eyeliner tattoo done in the lash-line to give the appearance of a natural, thicker eyelashes.
+Lash Enhancement Eyeliner is an eyeliner tattoo done in the lash-line to give the appearance and definition of a natural, thicker eyelashes.
 This is not to look like fashion eyeliner but to simply define the eyes and give the illusion of a thicker lash line.

 I WANT MY EYELINER TATTOOED IN MY WATERLINE.
 CAN YOU DO THAT?

 No, I do not tattoo in the waterline.
 It is not recommended as a precaution and may lead to complications.

-I'VE HAD MY EYEBROWS/EYELINER TATTOOED BY ANOTHER ARTIST AND WOULD LIKE YOU TO ONLY TOUCH THEM UP.
+I'VE HAD MY PERMANENT MAKEUP TATTOOED BY ANOTHER ARTIST AND WOULD LIKE YOU TO ONLY TOUCH THEM UP.
 CAN YOU TOUCH THEM UP FOR ME AT A TOUCH UP RATE?